ByteThisCoding/js-is-prime/README.md

 # js-is-prime
 An outline of how to determine if a number is prime with increasing levels of efficiency.
 We'll cover some simple methods first, then move on to some intermediate level methods which are much more optimized.
+Feel free to also take a look at our [Dev Page](https://bytethisstore.com/articles/pg/js-is-prime) on this topic, where we cover it in a bit more detail.

 ## Quick Refresher on Primes
 Though most people know what prime numbers are, it may be helpful to have a quick refresher.
 A **prime number** is a number which is not *divisible* by any integer other than itself and 1.
 The first few prime numbers are: ``[2, 3, 5, 7, 11, 13, 17]``.
 Any process which checks if any given number is prime or not is called a **primality test**.
 There are many ways to check if a number is prime, ranging from simple methods to highly sophisticated methods.